 I started drinking alcohol and taking pills and the obsession I had for these substances was instant.
 I believe I was an alcoholic before ever picking up a drink.
 All I needed was the substance of alcohol to set me off.

 Through a number of circumstances, I was introduced to a Twelve Step programme for people addicted to food.
 I got great relief because there I found people who I could identify with.
 They openly shared (without shame or guilt) about what their eating had been like.
 I was amazed how they could live and be free from the constant calling to want to eat.

-I started on a weighed and measured food plan to provide nourishment and energy for my body.
-I became open to the idea of a Higher Power and began to get a sense that I was being taken care of, the more I took action with the Twelve Steps and accepted I needed help with all areas of my life.
+I know today that I have lost the power of choice with food.
+I have no idea what to eat, how much to eat, what foods are right for me to eat or what time I should eat.
+I therefore, have a weighed and measured food plan to provide nourishment and energy for my body.
+I've come to believe in a Higher Power and know that I am being taken care of, the more I take action with the Twelve Steps and accept I need help with all areas of my life.

 For my own recovery, it is imperative for me to share my story with others and pass on what I have been given.
 I'm truly grateful that there is a solution and that members of Addictive Eaters Anonymous continue to be there for me.